Here’s a question that still haunts many – “Is cold calling still effective?”

 This script gives you the opportunity to show what the prospect is missing in their lives.
 It pushes them to process how your product could help improve their day.

-11. Offering Freebies
+11. Offering freebies

-Any discount, free feature, a free trial can cause much faster conversions.
+Any discount, free features, or a free trial can cause much faster conversions.
 Dan Ariely’s book Predictably Irrational gives a great explanation for this thought process.
 He examined the purchasing habits by making a group choose between chocolates.
 The first was Lindt truffles priced at 15 cents each and a Hershey’s kiss at 1 cent.

 A majority chose the truffles due to their taste and significantly discounted price.
 But when he lowered the cost of both chocolates by 1 cent, Hershey’s kisses became free of cost.
 And guess what?
 Suddenly 69% of the participants chose Hershey’s kiss over Lindt for one simple reason.
 Free is exactly that, free.
 So, whenever you can give something for free, even if it doesn’t feel significant, do it.
 Use this script in these scenarios.